illinoistech-itm/jhajek/itmt-430/reports/sprint-01/rubric.md

 ### Junior Developer and Security

-Explain any security assumptions made about the application in regards to security, encryption, firewalls, authentication mechanisms, and any others items you see fit
+Explain any security assumptions made about the application in regards to security, encryption, firewalls, authentication mechanisms, and any others items you see fit.
+This job is for teams with 5 people and will be rolled into the UI/UX role if the team has 4 people.

 ### Operating Systems and IT Infrastructure